rohitraja/RabbitMQTutorial/README.md

 # Use Case or Scenario

 In a good architecture of software desing, it is good practice to decouple the software components.
 Consider a very simple scenario of ticket booking system where one of your software component does the ticket booking which is at machine X. As part of the booking system it needs to send the mails to the customers giving some details which may take some time to collect.
-The software component which sends the mail to those customers, after collecting some importent details is in different machine Y. For this kind of scenio we need a broker in between mostly known as "Messing Queue Server", so RabbitMQ is a kind of messing queue server here.
+The software component which sends the mail to those customers, after collecting some importent details is in different machine Y. For this kind of scenario we need a broker in between mostly known as "Messing Queue Server", so RabbitMQ is a kind of messing queue server here.
 In this concept there are mainly three components which plays an importent role ie. producer, broker and consumer.

 # Producer